All-Welded Attached to Supporting Clip Angles

 The values in the second column can be filled in manually.
 Each such value represents the largest workable flat distance at which the " Angle section size " entered in a particular row will be applied.
 The angle to be welded within the workable flat distance on the supporting member.
 You need to account for the welds and the thickness of the supporting beam's web as well as the angle leg size when determining if the angle will fit in the specified workable flat distance.

-"Cancel" (or the Esc key or the button) closes this window without saving any changes made to it.
+Cancel (or the Esc key) closes this screen without saving any changes.

-"Reset" undoes all changes that you made to this window since you first opened it.
-The window remains open.
+Reset undoes all changes made to this screen since you first opened it.
+The screen remains open.